-The multivariate approach to repeated measures sets up those linear combinations to be meaningful in terms of representing the repeated measures structure of the data.
+All the multivariate approach does is to set up those linear combinations to be meaningful in terms of representing the repeated measures structure of the data.

 For example, suppose that men and women in 3 different age groups are tested on their ability to detect a signal under 5 different levels of background noise.
 There are 10 women and 10 men in each age group for a total n = 60.
 Order of presentation of noise levels is randomized for each subject, and the subjects themselves are tested in random order.
 This is a three-factor design.
 Age and sex are between subjects factors, and noise level is a within-subjects factor.